SuperOffice CRM Onsite Subscription Agreement

 The monthly subscription fees payable for access to the Software for an Agreement Period are specified in the Initial Order Form from SuperOffice or a certified SuperOffice Partner.
 The price is calculated on the basis of the total number of users and User Plans in effect at any given time.
 If the Customer orders additional software products, the Customer shall be invoiced for the period from when the order has been confirmed by SuperOffice to the end of the current Agreement Period.
 Thereafter, the new Software shall be included in the basis for the calculation of the next Agreement Period, according to the provisions above.

-The subscription fees shall be invoiced per Invoice Interval 30 days in advance of a new Agreement Period.
-The invoice shall cover the period according to the agreed Invoice Interval.
-The first Invoice Interval shall be calculated with effect from the first day of the month following the Agreement Date.
+The Agreement shall be invoiced per Invoice interval in advance.
+The invoice shall cover a period according to the agreed Invoice interval.
+The first Invoice interval shall be calculated with effect from the Agreement date.

 If the Customer utilizes the Software beyond the limitation of the usage rights in this Agreement, does not pay amounts due, or otherwise does not fulfil the obligations pursuant to the Agreement, SuperOffice shall have a right to terminate the Agreement with immediate effect.